jedeias/Miniconsultorio/README.md

 <section display:flex;>

-    <p> Why we chose this theme:<br>
+    Why we chose this theme:
-    We decided to work on this theme because it was used in the final project of the course.</p>
+    We decided to work on this theme because it was used in the final project of the course.
+    In other words, this would be a way to improve the project as a REWORK.
 </section>